Vegaphobia: Attitudes in the general population

 "In the media, in pop culture and even in progressive, enlightened polite society it is still widely acceptable to make fun of vegans", writes Farhad Manjoo in a 2019 New York Times opinion piece against mocking vegans.
 Manjoo cites findings from a 2015 study by Canadian psychologists, that the general population rates vegans more negatively than atheists and immigrants, and tolerates vegans only slightly better than drug addicts.
 Vegans get more negative ratings than vegetarians, and vegan men receive more negative ratings than women.
 Vegans are rated better if they are motivated by health reasons than if their veganism is driven by ethical or animal rights concerns.

 Among around a thousand Belgian Flemish meat eaters surveyed in 2016, vegaphobia against vegetarians was more common among men than among women, among older more than younger people, among people with a firmer intention to keep consuming meat, and among less educated people.

 These findings are consistent with vegans who feel discriminated against by people that eat meat.
 In 2018, a survey of over 1,000 British and American vegans from the weight-loss application Lifesum found 80% of respondents to have experienced some form of anti-vegan prejudice.
 The fear of being stigmatized when becoming a vegan also keeps some meat-eaters from transitioning to a vegan diet.

-Vegan chocolate has been criticised with thousands of "mean tweets", a fact the British chocolate company Cadbury drew attention to in a 2022 campaign.
+Vegan chocolate has been criticized with thousands of "mean tweets", a fact the British chocolate company Cadbury drew attention to in a 2022 campaign.

 Meat eaters rate vegans less negatively when they have been reminded that meat comes from animals, a survey of 300 US residents found.
 The reminder also increased their discomfort while eating meat.

-A study published in the Sex Roles journal in 2023 found that men on vegan diets are commonly perceived as less masculine, a stereotype shared across genders and surprisingly even among some female vegans.
-This reflects a deeply ingrained association between meat-eating and masculinity, highlighting widespread and unexpected biases even within the vegan community.
+A study published in the Sex Roles journal in 2023 found that men on vegan diets are commonly perceived as less masculine, a stereotype shared across genders and even among some female vegans.

 A 2024 column lamented anti-vegan jokes made by progressives and moderates in the Belgian media.